MandlakheM/todo-list/README.md

 This is a todo web app that allows users to:

-i) to log in with their credentials.c
+i) to log in with their credentials

-ii) new users can register with the following details:
+ii) new users can register with the following details: username and password

 To-Do List Features: